ItsNorin/NorinsToys/multi-slot upgrade/README.txt

               --== This pack changes ==--
-Realistic Dildo now can also be inserted into mouth and anus Leather Wrist Bracelets renamed to Leather Bracelets, can now also be equipped on ankles
+Realistic Dildo now can also be inserted into mouth and anus Leather Wrist Bracelets renamed to Leather Bracelets, can now also be equipped on ankles Siren's Cloak can be equipped on over-torso or neck, for some reason.
+Key Chain necklace can be on neck or wrist.
+Clover Clamps can now be on nipples or vagina lips.

 GitHub: https://github.com/ItsNorin/